Sometimes called red eye or pink eye, conjunctivitis is a condition that causes inflammation of a part of the eye called the conjunctiva.

 The formix joins the posterior eyelid and the eyeball.

-Anyone can be affected by conjunctivitis.
-The condition can affect anyone of any ethnic background, of any age and either gender.
-According to private health provider BUPA, almost one in 100 people who visit their GP in the UK has conjunctivitis, which makes it a relatively common condition.
+Conjunctivitis can affect anyone of any ethnic background, of any age and either gender.
 But while it’s usually a fairly minor problem, it can be very frustrating and have a significant impact on your day-to-day life (for instance, it could affect your work or make it difficult for children to concentrate at school).

 If you get conjunctivitis, it usually affects just one eye in the first instance.
 But after just a few hours, your other eye may be affected too.
 It usually clears up fairly quickly - often within a week or two - but some people develop conjunctivitis that lasts for months or even years.